MyHwu9508/alt-V-Anticheat-Guide/README.md

 We now know that the cheater can read the strings.
 But now you surely need strings to sync for example names, IDs, auth levels and so on with the players.
 To protect yourself from this you should use cryptic names for the synced metas or have them regenerated with every server restart.
 This way the cheater would have to search out the strings again with every server restart.
 The implementation of such a system should not bother you, because really few cheaters go so far and display the names in their ESP.

+#### Secure events

+Since events are sent to the server and also come from the server, they should be made unrecognizable to the cheater.
+You can change the event names when building the production version of the code, generate them automatically at server startup and send them encrypted to the client, and so on.

+The complexity of the implementation depends on the desired security level.

 #### Sanitizing & Storing passwords

 Never store user passwords in the database in plain text.
 Ideally, you should also never send user-entered passwords to the server in clear text.
 It is best to use a function that creates a hash from the user's password and use it for storage and authorization.
-You should also sanitize all values that the user can enter and save before saving them to the database.
+Sanitize all values that the user can enter and save before saving them to the database.
 Most database modules have such a function integrated.
 If you like to write your own SQL commands, [mysql2](https://www.npmjs.com/package/mysql2) is the best choice.

 ### 4.3 Self banning events

 If you run client-side checks to see if the player is using cheats or not, then you should make sure in any case that you transfer the event to the server securely.
 We've learned that certain cheats can be used to block events, and that would undermine your entire anticheat.
-Also, don't use heartbeat checks, because the cheater can simply intercept and trigger implemented checks himself.
+Don't use heartbeat checks, because the cheater can simply intercept and trigger implemented checks himself.
 You should also avoid using websockets without any special security, because the player can easily trick them too.

 For me, the best solution was to send the ban reason as an event to the server and insert the current time.
 The server then checks if the incoming event is known or not and such an event can ban the cheater very easily and safely and the cheater can't prevent it.